 The Dallas/Fort Worth Metroplex has typically grown outward in a ring radiating from the central cities of Fort Worth and Dallas.
 Growth has moved into those areas where vacant land has been plentiful and relatively inexpensive.
 Generally, this growth has moved in a northerly direction.
-This ring of growth has now extended itself as far as 40 miles north of Fort Worth and Dallas and several cities immediately adjacent to Bartonville are experiencing significant amounts of residential and commercial growth.
+This ring of growth has now extended itself as far as 40 miles north of Fort Worth and Dallas following the Dallas North Tollway corridor.
+Additionally, several cities immediately adjacent to Bartonville are experiencing significant amounts of residential and commercial growth.